2017 Singaporean presidential election: Constitutional challenges

 In a Facebook post, Tan Cheng Bock highlighted Shanmugam's apparent contradiction when he was quoted saying in Parliament, "once we get the (AGC's) advice, we will send it out".
 Shanmugam responded by accusing Tan of "splicing and rearranging" his words, insisting that "it" refers to the government's position instead of AGC's advice.
-He even engaged in ad hominem by calling Tan "bitter".
+He also called Tan "bitter".

 On 22 May 2017, human rights lawyer M. Ravi filed a constitutional challenge, stating that the amendment to the Elected Presidency Scheme "deprives citizens of the right to stand" for the office of the Elected Presidency, is "discriminatory on the grounds of ethnicity", and that it contradicts article 12(2) of the Constitution.
 On 15 June 2017, his application was dismissed by the High Court with cost.
 Judge See Kee Oon said during the hearing that Ravi had not shown how his personal rights were violated by the changes that were made to the scheme.
 See added that Ravi therefore had "no standing" as a private citizen to mount the challenge.
 Ravi has since filed an appeal against the court's verdict.
 His appeal was scheduled to be heard on 31 July.
 Ravi's challenge was dismissed by Justic See Kee On, a high court judge on grounds that Ravi as a private citizen had "no standing" to mount a challenge.

+On 13 September 2017, Wong Souk Yee filed a court appeal for, among other things, an order for a by-election to be held for Marsiling–Yew Tee (MYT) GRC that Yacob had vacated in order to contest the presidential election.
+The contention was that without a by-election, MYT GRC residents would not be fully represented in Parliament until the next general election which was due in 2021.
+The appeal was dismissed by the court.